 Sec.
 5-145. - General requirements.

-Soil erosion and sedimentation control plan, letter of soil erosion and sedimentation control plan approval and certificate of compliance required.
-No person shall initiate any land-disturbing activity which uncovers more than 20,000 square feet without having a soil erosion and sedimentation control plan approved by the town as evidenced by receipt of a letter of soil erosion and sedimentation control plan approval.
-Applicants shall receive a letter of soil erosion and sedimentation control plan approval only after all required tree protection fencing is installed and inspected.
+Soil erosion and sedimentation control plan, letter of soil erosion and sedimentation control plan approval, certificate of compliance and State Certificate of Coverage (COC) for the NPDES General Permit NCG010000 (NCG01)required.
+No person shall initiate any land-disturbing activity which uncovers more than 20,000 square feet without having a soil erosion and sedimentation control plan approved by the Town as evidenced by receipt of a letter of soil erosion and sedimentation control plan approval.
+Applicants shall receive a certificate of compliance only after the performance guarantee has been provided and all required tree protection fencing and perimeter silt fencing is installed, inspected, and approved by the zoning compliance officer.
+The applicant must obtain the COC issued by the State to satisfy the requirements of the NCG01 permit.
+Information can be found at the NCDEQ DEMLR Stormwater Program website: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/npdes-construction-program .
 Before installing any approved erosion and sedimentation control measures the applicant must have received the letter of soil erosion and sedimentation control plan approval.
-No land disturbing activity, other than the installation of the erosion and sedimentation control measures, shall be started until the town issues a certificate of compliance to the applicant.
+No land disturbing activity, other than the installation of the erosion and sedimentation control measures, shall be started until the Town issues a certificate of compliance to the applicant.
 A certificate of compliance will be signed once all the measures shown on the approved soil erosion and sedimentation control plan are installed, inspected and approved.
 Sites must follow the approved soil erosion and sedimentation control plan which includes the construction sequence.
 Grading and development of sites, including single-family residential lots, not exceeding 20,000 square feet shall meet the requirements of subsection (b) of this section.

 Grading and development of sites including single-family residential lots not exceeding 20,000 square feet in surface area shall implement and maintain control measures to restrain erosion and prevent off-site sediment migration.
-No person shall initiate any land disturbing activity under 20,000 square feet without submitting an erosion and sedimentation control installation and maintenance agreement for residential lots.
+No person shall initiate any land disturbing activity under 20,000 square feet without submitting an erosion and sedimentation control installation and maintenance agreement for residential lots to the Building Inspections & Permitting Department.
 Minimum required measures will include: silt fencing (steel posts, woven wire, and silt fence geotextile fabric), construction entrances, and downstream rock check dams in ditch lines.
-Disturbed areas shall not be left exposed after 15 working days or 30 calendar days of completion of any phase of grading.
+Disturbed areas shall not be left exposed for more than 14 calendar days after the completion of any phase of grading.
 No footing inspection by the building inspection division shall be approved without proper installation of the required sedimentation and erosion control measures.

 Protection of property.
 Persons conducting land-disturbing activity shall take all reasonable measures to protect all public and private property from damage caused by such activity.